omanshardt/XMLTools-Navigation-services/README.md

 This *XSL(T)* files provide a breadcrumb navigation that is only the current page and it's ancestors. **breadcrumb_nested.xsl** provides the nested pages in nested html ul lists that can be considered as some kind of oversized for the standard purpose. **breadcrumb_flat_list.xsl** provides the nested pages as flat html ul list what makes html markup a little bit more streamlined. **breadcrumb_flat_list.xsl** simply provides anchor tags separated by „>“ what is sufficient for most usecases.

 #### level.xsl
-This *XSL(T)* file provides **all** pages at the specified level no matter if they are siblings of current page or one of it's ancestors.
+This *XSL(T)* file provides **all** pages at the specified level no matter if they are siblings of current page or one of it's ancestors or not.